 There will be an additional focus on how disability onset affects the wellbeing of the spouses and children of the disabled individual, which is much less explored in the current literature.

-The project uses eight waves of panel data from a survey called Understanding Society, which interviewed the same sets of individuals and their families over the period of 2011 to 2018.
+The project uses nine waves of panel data from a survey called Understanding Society, which interviewed the same sets of individuals and their families over the period of 2011 to 2019.
 It is a rich source of data which contains information on a person's wellbeing, income, employment status, marital status, financial status, use of leisure time, consumption as well as details of any disability onset they may experience over the course of the study.

 My thesis will provide DRUK with up-to-date nationally representative data on how disability onset in working-aged people affects wellbeing for different groups of people and their families so that they can inform public policy with regards to where to most effectively allocate funding and support services.